kneelio/kneelio/README.md

 Here are some ideas to get you started:
 -->

+- 🔭 I just graduated from Tech Elevator
-- 🔭 I’m currently working on tech elevator enrollment
+- 🌱 I’m currently working on a Magic: the Gathering database that utilizes an external API to save and display my Magic card collection/decks
-- 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate on an app
-- 🤔 I’m looking for help with everything at the moment
 - 💬 Ask me about my PC or my puppy
 - 📫 How to reach me: call me, beep me
 - 😄 Pronouns: He/Him/His